Keep Watching: Production

 Originally titled Home Invasion, the screenplay was developed by former Silver Pictures executive Alex Heineman with screenwriter Joseph Dembner.
 In early 2013, Producer Michael Fiore and Director Sean Carter developed and filmed a sequence from Dembner's script in coordination with the producing team at Silver Pictures and Dembner.
 That demo secured Sean Carter's role as director on the feature version.
 In April 2013, Voltage Pictures secured the rights to the screenplay.
 In July 2013, Bella Thorne was the first confirmed name, announced as the lead role, Jamie.
 In September 2013, Natalie Martinez was also confirmed.
 Ioan Gruffudd and Chandler Riggs completed the main cast in October.
 Filming began in Altadena, California, in late November 2013.

 Release

 In October 2015, Screen Gems acquired distribution rights to the film, changing the title from Home Invasion to Keep Watching.
 The film was originally scheduled to be released on December 2, 2016.
 It was released for one night on October 31, 2017.

+Reception

+On Starburst magazine, Scott Clark rated it 3/10 describing the film as "bad writing, uninspired filmmaking" and with "crap dialogue."
+On Common Sense Media, Jeffrey M. Anderson rated it 1/5 stars writing that "this horror-thriller uses its dozens (hundreds?) of hidden cameras as a gimmick, which constantly distracts from the story ... even though the story and themes are absurdly thin."